mothomas/AzureProvisioning/doc/Installation.md

 ## What you need to do

-1 execute ./build-n-deploy.sh from the cloned repo directory
+1 execute ./build-n-deploy.sh from the cloned repo directory.
+Enter the variables as prompted

       above sript will initiate  Teraform infra provisioning work flow then ansible to deploy application

- conf.toml file will be generated and copied to application servers by script There is a fair chance of ansible script not running on both VMs in this case a rerun of only ansible script will be enough use command ansible-playbook deploy_ui_app.yaml --list-tags and use tags to re-run play books if required.
+ conf.toml file will be generated and copied to application servers by script based on input variable (currently port 3000 is hard coded as app port but can be changed to a variable based port.
+ There is a fair chance of ansible script not running on both VMs, This is a random behaviour. in this case a rerun of only ansible script is enough use command ansible-playbook deploy_ui_app.yaml --list-tags and use tags to re-run play books if required.

- ## Installation process can be done step by step also
+ ### Multiple option in deployment script
-  execute following steps from Repo directory I have added multiple option in ,.build-n-deploy.sh but only 1 will work, since it is only required for E to E deployment.
-Rest of the options are subset of one
+  I have added multiple option in ,.build-n-deploy.sh but only 1 will work, for E to E deployment.
+Rest of the options are subset of 1. and script can be reused